nsubstitute/NSubstitute/docs/help/received-calls/index.md

 }
 ```

 In this case `command` did receive a call to `Execute()`, and so will complete successfully.
-If `Execute()` has not been received NSubstitute will throw a `ReceivedCallsException` and let you know what call was expected and with which arguments, as well as listing actual calls to that method and which the arguments differed.
+If `Execute()` has not been received NSubstitute will throw a `ReceivedCallsException` and let you know what call was expected and with which arguments, as well as listing actual calls to that method and which of the arguments differed.

 ## Check a call was not received
 NSubstitute can also make sure a call was not received using the `DidNotReceive()` extension method.